LEARN

 If you are unsure if you should stretch a muscle (especially if you are experiencing pain), consult with your doctor or physical therapist before trying a stretch or exercise.

-The second reason people overstretch, which Malek says she sees with increasing frequency, is they get a little over-excited about the benefits of mobility training and neglect a well-rounded fitness plan.
+The second common cause of overstretching is getting a little over-excited about the benefits of mobility training and neglecting a well-rounded fitness plan.

 Mobility Trend

-Mobility is a key aspect of any training program, but try to pay attention to other areas that can round out your training, including strength and cardiovascular exercise.
+Mobility is a key aspect of any training program, but pay attention to other areas that can round out your training, including strength and cardiovascular exercise.

 What Counts As Overstretching?